AronTheunissen/webserver/README.md

 ./gradlew run
 ```

-## Step 1: listening loop
+## What the code does

-We just made a simple web server that reads an incoming request (as a byte stream).
+A simple web server was made that reads an incoming request as a byte stream.
 The raw input then gets converted into a high-level class.
 We've also written a function that translates a high-level response class into the raw HTTP format.
 There is a wrapper layer around the socket primitives.
 This is known as a framework - something you can use to build on top of.
 You can make a whole web application on top of this server without being concerned by the nitty-gritty details.